 Any NPS or beach and dune related project should demonstrate implementation of best management practices (BMPs) and low impact development (LID) techniques that conform to the goals and objectives of the Clean Coast Texas Program.
-NPS related projects should include a description of how the project will lead to direct (via BMPs of LID techniques) or indirect (plans, policies, rules) reductions in NPS pollutant loading.
+NPS related projects should include a description of how the project will lead to direct (via BMPs and LID techniques) or indirect (plans, policies, rules) reductions in NPS pollutant loading.
 Additionally, NPS related projects will need to quantify the amount of pollution the project successfully reduces in the final report.
-Please refer to NPS guidance documents available at cleancoast.texas.gov and the Beach Dune guidance documents available at https://www.glo.texas.gov/coast/coastal-management/tools/index.html.
+Please refer to NPS guidance documents available at cleancoast.texas.gov.

-Additionally, projects reducing NPS loads should provide total project acreage, impervious and non-impervious area, and estimated pollution loads reductions for total nitrogen, phosphorus, total suspended solids (TSS), and bacteria.
+Additionally, projects reducing NPS loads should provide total project acreage, impervious and non-impervious area, and estimated pollution loads reductions for total nitrogen, phosphorus, total suspended solids, and bacteria.
 Methodology for pollution load reductions should also be provided.